peerasak-u/habilis/readme.md

 3. **Deploy Habilis:** Deploy the code in this repository to your Cloudflare Workers account using the Cloudflare Workers CLI or the web interface.
 4. **Configure your AI model:** Update your AI model's configuration to use the Habilis API endpoint as its function-calling endpoint.
 5. **Test your AI model:** Test your AI model to ensure that it can call external functions using the Habilis API.

+## Tribute

+Habilis is inspired by [GroqCall.ai](https://funckycall.ai/), a proxy server that provides function calls for Groq's lightning-fast Language Processing Unit (LPU) and other AI providers.
+We built Habilis to provide a similar functionality using Cloudflare Workers, a fast, secure, and scalable infrastructure for handling API requests and responses.